fairDataSociety/fdp-contracts/README.md

 # Verifying files with BMTFiles solidity library

- The functions `fileAddressFromInclusionProof` and `getBmtIndexOfSegment` in BMTFile are similar to functions found in [bmt-js](https://github.com/fairDataSociety/bmt-js) library and allows you to verify files for inclusion proofs.
+ The function `fileAddressFromInclusionProof` in BMTFile is similar to functions found in [bmt-js](https://github.com/fairDataSociety/bmt-js) library and allows you to verify files for inclusion proofs.

 ## BMTFile
 ## fileAddressFromInclusionProof